trizist/aistudio-samples/deep-learning-in-ais/bert_qa/README.md

 ## Usage
 ### Optional:
 Run the following notebook `/Training.ipynb`:
-On this notebook we have a step by step explaining what its happening in which cell.Where we:
 1. Download the dataset from the HuggingFace datasets repository.
-2. Tokenize, which means that we prepare the inputs for a model.
+2. Tokenize, preparing the inputs for the model.
 3. Load metrics and transforms the output model(Logits) to numbers.
 4. Train, using the model:
 ```
 model = AutoModelForQuestionAnswering.from_pretrained(model_checkpoint_bbc)

 ```
-5. Do the training evaluation of the model.
+5. Complete the training evaluation of the model.
-6. Create a question-answering pipeline from transformers and pass our model to it.
+6. Create a question-answering pipeline from transformers and pass the model to it.

 ### Deploy:
 Run the following notebook `/Deployment.ipynb`(The same deployment can be achieved by running the deploy.py file):
-1. In the Model part, load a Transformer model saved on Hugging Face to use it locally.
+1. In the Model section, load a Transformer model saved on Hugging Face to use it locally.
 2. Register the model.
 3. Test the model that was registred.